 Trying to decide if HD live streaming is the right fit for you and your viewers?
 First, you need to know your own upload broadband speed.

 Second, you need to know your viewers.
 In order to successfully watch via HD streaming, your viewers need a strong download bandwidth.
 According to a 2010 FCC (Federal Communications Commission) study, 80% of broadband internet users didn’t know their own speeds.
 The FCC provides a broadband speed guide for average US households.
 This guide suggests that standard streaming videos require rates of 0.7 Mbps–if streaming that video is the only activity happening.
 Generally, we recommend an internet connection of over 2Mb/s for standard video watching.
 Your viewers will often require even higher speeds for watching HD video.

 What’s the take-away here?
 While HD live streaming is optimal, you need to account for potential viewers without the connection speed to support HD.

-Some broadcasting platforms, including DaCast’s video and audio streaming service, offer multi-bitrate streaming for video broadcasting.
-This is relevant for both on-demand and live steamed content.
+Some broadcasting platforms, including Dacast’s video and audio streaming service, offer multi-bitrate streaming for video broadcasting.
+This is relevant for both on-demand and live-streamed content.
 Multi-bitrate streaming enables viewers to access the video format their systems can support.
 With multi-bitrate streaming, viewers with fast connection speeds can watch HD live streaming.
 At the same time, viewers with lower connection speeds can enjoy the same content at a lower quality.